 At WordCamp Cape Town 2018, I gave a workshop focused on getting WordPress users comfortable with the new editor that’s coming to WordPress 5.0 at the end of the month.
 We went through some of the basic features and some of the new options available through Gutenberg.
 Gutenwho?
-Johann Gensfleisch zur Laden zum Gutenberg, the […]
+Johann Gensfleisch zur Laden zum Gutenberg (which […]

 For the 4th year in a row, I’m one of the organisers for WordCamp Cape Town.
 We’ve got a pretty awesome team, and one of the things I really appreciate is that we try out a lot of new approaches.
 Open planning One of those approaches I’m particularly proud of is that we don’t just […]

 A lot of beginners encounter all sort of tutorials on how to add some custom code to the functions.php file or even more basic: change the layout beyond what the customizer allows.
 Aspects In this workshop, I introduce WordPress beginners to some good standards in terms of customisation.
 Choosing a plugin that allows custom CSS […]

 My favourite talk at WordCamp Cape Town 2015 was Bruce Lunnis‘.
 He shared some of the stories of the do_action-hackathons in Cape Town.
 On those events, WordPress professionals gather to make websites, set up eCommerce and design branding for NGOs from the Cape Town region.
 Bruce highlighted a few of the success stories of how […]

 Follow along with the workshop I gave at WordCamp Cape Town last September.